jomido/react-ts-hooks/src/themes/README.md

 # themes

-Anything to do with themeing goes here.
+Anything to do with theming goes here.
 (Colors, bordering, barriers, arbitrary variables, etc.)

 These are SASS variables, but note that they can be imported and used in